 May 1, 2017

+The auricle is the part of the ears you can see.
+It is made of cartilage (flexible tissue that doesn't have a large blood supply).
 Everything else requires a tool for the doctor to see inside.
-And the doctor can only see to about the ear drum.
-The stuff behind the ear isn't visible because of the membrane that blocks it.
-The...
+And the doctor can only see to the ear drum.
+The stuff behind the ear drum isn't visible because of the membrane...